zodiac-team/zodiac-ui/libs/formula/README.md

 ## Early adopters

 Formula is in very early development.
-Please do not use this in production yet.
+Please do not use this in production.

 ## Why Formula?